 Portrait headshot photographer based in Cold Lake Alberta, Canada.

 I strive to imbue each project whether it be a corporate headshot session or portrait with rich experiences and interactions between the users, clients, and the spaces in which they operate.
-Each of my projects is a combination of a strong spirit that builds upon my client's mission.

 Awards and Publications